Last Updated on April 17, 2023

 Due to the Basset Hound colors, you can find Chow Hounds in brindle or brown or possibly even a multi-hued coat color.

-9. Chow Chow Poodle mix (AKA Chow Doodle)
+9. Poodle and Chow Chow mix (AKA Chow Doodle)

 The Poodle side of this Chow mix will add a friendly side to the personality, with an even-tempered and affectionate nature that does well in a family environment.